 Stratt has been given the power to override almost anything in order to find a solution.
 She hires Grace as well as hundreds of other scientists in order to research the new microbe.
 Their solution is to go to a nearby star named Tau Ceti.
 This star is immune to Astrophage and a spaceship is sent to find out why.

 Andy Weir is a master of writing science fiction novels.
 He includes a bunch of real science to make the psuedo-science seem legit.
 And it works.
-Partly because I’m not much of a science person and partly because there is a lot of of information thrown at you.
+Partly because I’m not much of a science person and partly because there isn’t a lot of information thrown at you.
+Some people might analyze the science of the novel but that ruins the whole point of a science fictionbook

 If you are like me, then you have read Weir’s other novels.
 Those novels made me excited for Project Hail Mary and I was not let down.
 He knows how to keep you hooked and I really enjoyed the protagonist gaining information about his life before the spaceship the same time the reader does.